NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Selection and storage

 Galia melons grow best during the summer months.
-They should feel heavy for their size and give off a pleasant, sweet aroma.
-Like all muskmelons, Galia must ripen on the vine before harvesting for sugar content to reach its peak.
+Look for those that feel heavy for their size and give off a pleasant, sweet aroma.
+Like all muskmelons, Galia too must ripen on the vine before harvesting for sugar content to reach its peak.

 To judge the ripeness and flavor, gently press the stalk end with your thumb, which gives a little yield.
-Ripe melons should feature a firm rind that is neither overly shiny nor lustreless, without any cuts or bruises on the surface, which might have occurred while transporting the fruit.
+Ready-to-eat melons should feature a firm rind that is neither overly shiny nor lustreless, without any cuts or bruises on the surface, which might have occurred while transporting them.

-Ripe melons are best kept in cool, dry places.
-If you keep it in the refrigerator, then wrap it in a clear film.
+Ripened melons are best kept in cool, dry places.
+If you wish to keep them in the refrigerator, then wrap them in a clear film.

 At home, place them in a cool, well-ventilated place.
-Cut sections, however, should be kept in the refrigerator.
+Cut sections, however, should be kept inside the refrigerator.

 Preparation and serving methods

-At home, wash the whole fruit in cold running water thoroughly before using.
-Depending on the size you desire, the fruit can be sliced, cubed, or scooped into balls.
+When at home, thoroughly wash the entire fruit under cold running water before use.
+Depending on your preference, you can slice, cube, or scoop the fruit into balls.

 Galia melon balls